1up-lab/OneupUploaderBundle/Resources/doc/chunked_uploads.md

             stream_wrapper: 'gaufrette://gallery/'
 ```

+> Setting the stream_wrapper is heavily recommended for better performance, see the reasons in the [gaufrette configuration](gaufrette_storage.md#configure-your-mappings)

 As you can see there are is a new option, ```prefix```.
 It represents the directory
-in *relative* to the filesystem's directory which the chunks are stored in.
+ *relative* to the filesystem's directory which the chunks are stored in.
 Gaufrette won't allow it to be outside of the filesystem.

 > You can only use stream capable filesystems for the chunk storage, at the time of this writing